walkalone-jp/streamlit/readme.md

-Sorry, this is a Streamlit practice repository.
+Sorry, this is not helpful to anyone.